AndySAnker/ClusterFinder/README.md

 # Usage on a single starting template

+See ClusterFinder.ipynb for an example of extracting a cluster from a starting template.

+The [Experimental_Data](https://github.com/AndySAnker/ClusterFinder/tree/main/Experimental_Data) folder and the [Structure_Model](https://github.com/AndySAnker/ClusterFinder/tree/main/Structure_Models) folder provides examples of experimental data and starting templates.

 # Usage on a database of starting templates

+See ClusterFinder-databasescreen.ipynb for an example of extracting clusters from a database of starting template.

+The [Experimental_Data](https://github.com/AndySAnker/ClusterFinder/tree/main/Experimental_Data) folder and the [Structure_Model](https://github.com/AndySAnker/ClusterFinder/tree/main/Structure_Models) folder provides examples of experimental data and starting templates.
+However, we are not allowed to distribute the entire database of CIFs.

 # Authors
 __Andy S. Anker__<sup>1</sup>